when to apply

 1. Baseline Criteria

-The JA Community Foundation is currently focusing our funding the JA community.
-Priority is given to programs/projects that focus on senior health and services, with second priority to history, arts and culture, and third priority to youth.
-All grantees will be required to be registered 501c3 organizations.
+Our funding is currently focused on the JA community.
+Priority is given to programs and projects that focus on senior health and services, with second priority to history, arts and culture, and third priority to youth.
+All grantees are required to be registered 501c3 organizations.

-Large-grant reports will be due on your project end date.
+Grantees are required to submit a report of project accomplishments within one year after receiving the grant.
 Reports must contain a summary description and photos.
 Receipts and itemized expenses may also be included.
-In addition, when events that have a significant impact on the project occur before the scheduled reporting date, the JA Community Foundation should be notified immediately.
+In addition, when events that have a significant impact on the project occur before the scheduled reporting date, we should be notified immediately.